 The insignificant activities identified in the application submitted July 30, 2004, and listed in OAC 252:100-8, Appendix I, are summarized below.
 Additionally, the plant may operate sources of trivial emissions that are not required to be listed in the permit or permit application.
-Appropriate recordkeeping of activities indicated below with an asterisk ("\") is specified in the Specific Conditions.
+Appropriate recordkeeping of activities indicated below with an asterisk ("") is specified in the Specific Conditions.

 - 1. Various space heaters, boilers, process heaters, and emergency flares less than or equal to 5 MMBTUH heat input (commercial natural gas).
 In addition, the plant operates one (1) glycol dehydrator reboiler rated at 1.5 MMBTUH.
 Other space heaters, boilers, or process heaters may be used in the future. - 2.
-Emissions from stationary internal combustion engines rated less than 50-hp output.
+Emissions from condensate tanks with a design capacity of 400 gallons or less in ozone attainment areas.
 None identified but may be used in the future. - 3.
-Emissions from condensate tanks with a design capacity of 400 gallons or less in ozone attainment areas.
-None identified but may be used in the future. - 4. \ Emissions from storage tanks constructed with a capacity less than 39,894 gallons which store VOC with a vapor pressure less than 1.5 psia at maximum storage temperature.
+Emissions from storage tanks constructed with a capacity less than 39,894 gallons which store VOC with a vapor pressure less than 1.5 psia at maximum storage temperature.
 The plant operates one (1) 2,961 gallon compressor oil storage tank, one (1) 1,125 gallon diesel storage tank, one (1) 250 gallon diesel fuel tank, and one (1) 576 gallon diesel fuel tank, which are in this category.
 A 12,000-gallon diesel tank is being added in this permit.
-Other similar tanks may be used in the future. - 5.
+Other similar tanks may be used in the future. - 4.
 Cold degreasing operations utilizing solvents that are denser than air.
-There are currently seven (7) parts washers located on-site using solvents that are denser than air, and others may be added in the future. - 6.
+There are currently seven (7) parts washers located on-site using solvents that are denser than air, and others may be added in the future. - 5.
 Welding and soldering operations utilizing less than 100 pounds of solder and 53 tons per year of electrode.
-These activities are conducted as a part of routine maintenance, which are considered trivial activities and records will not be required. - 7.
-Hazardous waste and hazardous materials drum staging areas. - 8.
+These activities are conducted as a part of routine maintenance, which are considered trivial activities and records will not be required. - 6.
+Hazardous waste and hazardous materials drum staging areas. - 7.
 Sanitary sewage collection and treatment facilities other than incinerators and Publicly Owned Treatment Works (POTW).
-Stacks or vents for sanitary sewer plumbing traps are also included (i.e. lift station). - 9.
+Stacks or vents for sanitary sewer plumbing traps are also included (i.e. lift station). - 8.
 Exhaust systems for chemical, paint, and/or solvent storage rooms or cabinets, including hazardous waste satellite (accumulation) areas.
-The facility has exhaust systems for chemical, paint, and/or solvent storage rooms or cabinets, including hazardous waste satellite (accumulation) areas, and others may be used in the future.

-- 10. Hand wiping and spraying of solvents from containers with less than 1 liter capacity used for spot cleaning and/or degreasing in ozone attainment areas.
-None identified but may be used in the future. - 11. \ Activities having the potential to emit no more than 5 TPY (actual) of any criteria pollutant.
+The facility has exhaust systems for chemical, paint, and/or solvent storage rooms or cabinets, including hazardous waste satellite (accumulation) areas, and others may be used in the future. - 9.
+Hand wiping and spraying of solvents from containers with less than 1 liter capacity used for spot cleaning and/or degreasing in ozone attainment areas.
+None identified but may be used in the future. - 10.
+Activities having the potential to emit no more than 5 TPY (actual) of any criteria pollutant.
 The plant Insignificant Activities are listed in EUG-17.